tarunbechum/Insurance-Charges-Prediction/README.md

 This project aims to develop a machine learning model to predict insurance charges using linear regression.
 The model utilizes demographic and lifestyle data to estimate insurance charges for individuals.

-## Insurance Charges Dataset

-This dataset contains information about individuals' demographics and healthcare charges.

 ### Data Description

 The dataset includes the following columns: